ctrucza/Yahtzee/README.md

 Delegates
 ---------

 Delegates appear proeminently in iOS programming: they are used to communicate between the model and UI classes.
+The delegates resemble the Strategy pattern somehow.

 Consider the following class Game: